Mandarin Rat Snake Care Sheet

 Mandarin rat snakes are ideal captives for experienced keepers.

 Although paper cage liners can be used as a cheap, no-mess substrate, they won’t allow your mandarin rat snake to burrow as it would like.
 They spend most of their time buried, so a loose particle bedding such as wood shavings will make your snake happiest.
 Stay away from oily, odorous woods such as cedar or pine.
-I personally prefer cypress mulch for this species since it is less dusty than aspen and less likely to develop mold when exposed to humidity.
+I personally prefer cypress mulch such as Zoo Med Forest Cypress Mulch reptile bedding for this species since it is less dusty than aspen and less likely to develop mold when exposed to humidity.

 Be sure to provide enough cover so that your snake doesn’t feel vulnerable venturing out above the substrate.
-Snug hide boxes and tubes are always appreciated.
+Snake habitat products like snug hide boxes like the Zilla Habba Hut and tubes are always appreciated.

 Mandarin rat snakes remain hidden most of the day and do not require any specialized lighting.